Rewriting History

 KC,

-50 years old, survivor of 2 rapes, “ One thing I always think about being a
+“ One thing I always think about being a

 victim, now a survivor, I live a life sentence.
 Once I was a victim the first